jiachenwestlake/MLIR/README.md

 # MLIR
-## Code for the paper "Meta-learning the Invariant Representation for Domain Generalization".
+## Code for the paper "Meta-learning the invariant representation for domain generalization".

-This repository is a fork of the [DomainBed](https://github.com/facebookresearch/DomainBed).
+The code is built upon an open-source toolkit [DomainBed](https://github.com/facebookresearch/DomainBed).

 ### Requirements
 ```